MrAlias/otel-schema/OTEP.md

 ## Internal details

-Each language implementation supporting OpenTelemetry *MUST* produce a model that is available for applications to leverage.
+Each language implementation supporting OpenTelemetry *MAY* produce a model that is available for applications to leverage.
 This allows implementations to provide a configuration interface without the expectation on users to load a configuration file.
 The following demonstrates how Python and Go may provide a configuration interface to accomplish this:

 ### Python example